DOSull/Spatial-Data-Science/labs/lab-02-introducing-r-and-rstudio.md

 # Introducing *R* and *RStudio*
-The data for this lab are in [this file](geog315-lab-02.zip?raw=true) and also those provided from your GPS unit from last week.
+The data for this lab are in [this file](geog315-lab-02.zip?raw=true) which also includes data from the GPS exercise last week.
+This is a *zip* file and must be unpacked into a folder on the machine you are using.
+If you are unsure how to do this, ask, as if you get it wrong, you will inevitably run into problems later in the session.

+A preview of the results you can expect to see from this session is available [here](https://southosullivan.com/geog315/labs/lab-02-introducing-r-and-rstudio.html).

 ## Introduction
 This lab will introduce you to the statistical analysis and programming environment *R*, running in *RStudio* (which makes it a bit easier to deal with). *R* has become one of the standard tools for statistical analysis particularly in the academic research community, but [increasingly also in commercial and other work settings](https://statfr.blogspot.com/2018/08/r-generation-story-of-statistical.html).
 It is well suited to this environment for a number of reasons, particularly